matt2ology/mgmt117-business-ethics-and-society/chapter-05-codes-of-ethics-and-codes-of-conduct/README.md

+---
+alias: Chapter 05 - Codes of Ethics and Codes of Conduct
+---

+# Chapter 05: Codes of Ethics and Codes of Conduct

-# Chapter 05 - Learning Objectives
+## Chapter 05 - Learning Objectives

 5.1 Compare a code of ethics with a code of conduct.